rajfal/rajfal.github.io/_posts/2018-01-13-Docker-Neo4j-container-setup.md

 Unless all you need is a throw away container session, then the Neo4j Docker image will require access to selected parts of your filesystem.
 The changes you will make are specifically located in `~/neo4j/` directory.

+You can also look up the official documentation on how to run Neo4j in a Docker container[[^1]]

 #### How to configure a Neo4j Docker container:

 1. Prepare the file system